KDAB/vscode-qttest/CONTRIBUTING.md

 ## Fixing bugs in the qttest-utils module

-Most of the functionallity lives in a separate repo, [qttest-utils](https://github.com/KDAB/qttest-utils/), which is published to npm.
+Most of the functionality lives in a separate repo, [qttest-utils](https://github.com/KDAB/qttest-utils/), which is published to npm.
 After you fix a bug there, bump its version and publish it to npm, then you can edit `package.json` and bump the qttest-utils dependency version.

 ## Releasing